alanrogers/eghop/src/index.md

 ## Schedule

-* Jul 27 [Cole et al. 2020.][cole20:biorxiv] Ancient admixture into Africa from the ancestors of non-Africans.
-Presenter: Chris Cole.

-    * "Here we present SMCSMC, a Bayesian method for inference of time-varying population sizes and directional migration rates under the coalescent-with-recombination model, to study ancient demographic events.
-We find evidence for substantial migration from the ancestors of present-day Eurasians into African groups between 40 and 70 thousand years ago, predating the divergence of Eastern and Western Eurasian lineages.
-This event accounts for previously unexplained genetic diversity in African populations, and supports the existence of novel population substructure in the Late Middle Paleolithic."

 * Aug 03 [Ioannidis et al. 2020][ioannidis20:n] Native American gene flow into Polynesia predating Easter Island settlement.
 Presenter: Alan Rogers.